hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `kubelet_disk_type` - (Optional) The type of disk used by kubelet.
 Possible values are `OS` and `Temporary`.

 * `max_pods` - (Optional) The maximum number of pods that can run on each agent. `temporary_name_for_rotation` must be specified when changing this property.

-* `message_of_the_day` - (Optional) A base64-encoded string which will be written to /etc/motd after decoding.
-This allows customization of the message of the day for Linux nodes.
-It cannot be specified for Windows nodes and must be a static string (i.e. will be printed raw and not executed as a script).
-Changing this forces a new resource to be created.

 * `node_network_profile` - (Optional) A `node_network_profile` block as documented below.